fabian20ro/ai-dev-tasks/README.md

 With your PRD drafted (e.g., `MyFeature-PRD.md`), the next step is to generate a detailed, step-by-step implementation plan for your AI Developer.

 1. Ensure you have `generate-tasks.mdc` accessible.
-2. In Cursor's Agent chat, use the PRD to create tasks:
+2. In Copilot chat, use the PRD to create tasks:

     ```
     Now take @MyFeature-PRD.md and create tasks using @generate-tasks.mdc